sholehbaktiabadi/rockchip-rk3318-armbian-os/README.md

 ### 4. Safely Eject the Flash Drive
 After the copy process finishes:
-- Eject the USB flash drive safely from your computer.
+- Eject the MicroSD safely from your computer.

 ---

 ### 5. Boot the TV Box
-1. Insert the prepared USB flash drive into your **RK3318 TV Box**.
+1. Insert the prepared MicroSD into your **RK3318 TV Box**.
 2. Power on the TV Box.
 3. The **Multitool** menu should appear, allowing you to:
    - Backup flash (if needed)